ragsns/azureautomation/README.md

 Contains some simple scripts to

-Update the modules to the latest revision
-Create a HDI Cluster
+Update the modules to the latest revision (one time) Create a HDI Cluster
 Remove a HDI Cluster

-Set up your automation account.
+Set up your automation account. (one time)

 Import these as runbooks.
 There are a variety of other runbooks in the gallery as well that you can import and use the AzureRunAsConnection.